leela-ai/ml-agents/LEELA-PYTHON-README.md

 This will run in 'interactive mode' which means it will wait for you to press "Start" in a running Unity IDE to fire up the Unity GridWorld app

-or, if you've built a precompiled Unity GridWorld app, and put it into envs/GridWorld-11x11.app
+or, if you've built a precompiled Unity GridWorld app, and put it into envs/myhouse.app

-`python leela-agent.py -W GridWorld-11x11`
+`python leela-agent.py -W myhouse`

+(NOTE: You must go to a browser and connect to localhost:8080 to start jleela and send events to WAMP/ml-agents)